A little more about me…

 We have three grown kids and one toddler who keeps us young.

 One is studying music technology and theology.
-One is in Thailand, loving people and serving the Lord.
+One is in Thailand, exploring, loving people and serving the Lord.
 One is nearby, working hard- 3D printing, blacksmithing, and creating.
-And one is running laps around the living room with a waffle in hand.
+And shortest one is running laps around the living room with a waffle in hand.

 I write and coach from home, surrounded by chickens, ducks, garden soil, and whatever project I’ve taken on.
 Some days, the laundry doesn’t make it out of the basket—but there’s too much life to live to worry about perfect systems.

-And a lot of adventure, too.
+Turns out, there’s joy in the middle…and a lot of adventure, too.